 When Marilyn Gardiner picked up the boys she fussed over Darryl.
 That embarrassed Sean no end, but Darryl seemed to be enjoying being pampered, so Sean kept quiet.
 He decided that his mom was providing something that Darryl had been missing for the past six months: love and concern.

-When they got home Sean showed Darryl what would be his room.
+When they got home Sean showed Darryl the room that would be his.

 “Wow, it’s big!
 It’s perfect.”

 “Uh, Darryl, it’s not that big.”

 “Compared to the tiny room I’ve been in at the Reyes’s house, this is huge.
 It’s about the same size as the one I had at the Anderson’s house.”

 “Yeah.
 One thing I want to make sure is that I have everything that’s mine.
 I wouldn’t be surprised if Mr. Reyes threw out some of my stuff just to be mean to me one last time.”